Drugmaker Mallinckrodt reaches $1.6B opioid settlement

 The company said that it had an agreement with a key committee of lawyers representing thousands of local governments suing various drug industry players over opioids — and that the deal has the support of the attorneys general of 47 states and territories.

 Under its agreement, Mallinckrodt is filing for bankruptcy.
 The plan calls for it to make payments for eight years after the company emerges from the protections.
-That route is similar to one that OxyContin maker Purdue Pharma is attempting to settle opioid claims against it.
+That route is similar to one OxyContin maker Purdue Pharma is taking to settle opioid claims against it.

+For Mallinckrodt, there are business concerns, beyond the potential liability in opioid cases, that contributed to its seeking bankruptcy protection.

+“Reaching this agreement in principle for a global opioid resolution and the associated debt refinancing activities announced today are important steps toward resolving the uncertainties in our business,” Mark Trudeau, president and CEO of the company, said in a statement.

 Mallinckrodt's announcement comes weeks before a trial on the toll of opioids is scheduled to start in Central Islip, New York.
 The looming trial has been a factor in a ramped-up push for other drugmakers and distributors to settle, as well.